Fiction

 “And how did you learn all that?”

 “I have a library card.
 I can read as well as you.
-I bet I can cold read out loud better than you.”
-He unfolded the newspaper under his arm and, with impressive emphasis (enabled by already having read the paragraph earlier that day), he read about the war in Korea, communism and the domino theory, and stopped to explain to her why the domino theory was misguided madness and that Fulbright was the worst thing that had happened to American foreign policy since the war.
+I bet I can cold-read out loud better than you.”
+He unfolded the newspaper under his arm and, with impressive emphasis (enabled by already having read the paragraph earlier), he read about the war in Korea, communism and the domino theory, and stopped to explain to her why the domino theory was misguided madness and why Fulbright was the worst thing that had happened to American foreign policy since the war.

 “Do you know where the principal’s office is?” she asked.

-He was long past remembering how he knew these things; he just did.
+He didn’t know how he knew, but he did.
 “Should I talk to him about Communism?”

 She nodded.